Maintenance break in e-services on 21 May at 6–20 More information

 Temporary unemployment benefits for self-employed persons

-- Full-time employment in the business has ended
+- full-time employment in the business has ended

 You do not have to close down your business in order to get labour market subsidy.

-These temporary conditions on unemployment coverage for self-employed persons will be in effect until 30 June 2020.
 Temporary labour market subsidy payments are only available to self-employed persons whose business has been impacted by the coronavirus outbreak.

 If you are no longer self-employed for some other reason, read these instructions for applying for unemployment benefits.